 Q. Do I have to pay the full fee if I start in the middle of a year?

 A. Most licenses are proratable for the first year of activity.
-The CRA form outlines those licenses eligible for proration or you may contact one of the Delaware Division of Revenue’s Public Service Offices for your specific license fee amount due.
+You may contact one of the Delaware Division of Revenue’s Public Service Offices for your specific license fee amount due.

 Q. How long does my business license last?